godot-rust/book/src/toolchain/export-web.md

 3. `Wasm module '{YourCrate}.wasm' not found.
 Check the console for more information.`

-    This indicates the extension's Wasm binary filename is using a name that is unexpected to gdext.
+    This indicates the extension's Wasm binary filename is using a name that godot-rust doesn't expect.

-    By default, on game startup (only on the Wasm target), gdext will look for binaries named `{YourCrate}.wasm` or `{YourCrate}.threads.wasm`.
+    By default, on game startup (only on the Wasm target), godot-rust will look for binaries named `{YourCrate}.wasm` or `{YourCrate}.threads.wasm`.
-    If your GDExtension is using a different Wasm filename, please either rename it to one of those names, or tell gdext the name of the Wasm binary you are using as below.
+    If your GDExtension is using a different Wasm filename, please either rename it to one of those names, or tell godot-rust the name of the Wasm binary you are using as below.
 Don't forget to update the binary name in your `.gdextension` file to match.

     ```rs
-    // lib.rs of your main crate
+    // lib.rs of your main crate:
     struct MyExtension;

     #[gdextension]
     unsafe impl ExtensionLibrary for MyExtension {
         fn override_wasm_binary() -> Option<&'static str> {
-            // Tell gdext we are using a custom name for our Wasm binary
+            // Explicitly use a custom name for our Wasm binary.
             Some("some-different-name.wasm")
         }
     }
     ```

-    In addition, please note that **gdext 0.3 or later** is required to fix this error.
+    In addition, please note that **godot-rust 0.3 or later** is required to fix this error.

 ### Customizing `emcc` flags

 If you keep running into unknown errors and none of the solutions above worked, first and foremost consider letting us know by
-[opening a gdext issue][gdext-issues], especially if you're using a newer Godot version, as it's possible some new information is missing from this documentation.
+[opening an issue][gdext-issues], especially if you're using a newer Godot version, as it's possible some new information is missing from this documentation.

 Make sure to also check or comment on the [WebAssembly thread on GitHub][webassembly-github-thread], as new information is continually added